-The Nativity of Our Lord Jesus Christ HOLY EUCHARIST RITE II December 24, 2022 11:00 p.m.
+The Nativity of Our Lord Jesus Christ

+HOLY EUCHARIST RITE II December 24, 2022 4:00 p.m.

 Welcome!

 It is our custom to be silent before the service, so as you take some time to pray, please turn off all electronic devices.
 All you need to participate in the service is found in this bulletin and in the blue hymnals in each pew.
-If you are new to St. John's, or have been attending a while but the parish office doesn't yet have your information, please fill out our online newcomer form by scanning the QR code or going to siparish.net/newcomer-form.
+If you are new to St. John's, or have been attending a while but the parish office doesn't yet have your information, please fill out our online newcomer form by scanning the QR code or going to sjparish.net/newcomer-form.
 Our ushers are here to create a welcoming and safe space for worship; please let them know if you have questions, need assistance, or become aware of a health or safety concern.
 They have hearing assist devices available for those who need them.
 We're glad you're here!

-Scan to fill out online newcomer form.
 Children are always welcome to be in church with their families.
 We encourage you to sit up front, as children will be more engaged if they can see and hear what's going on.
 Children are welcome here just as they are; please don't feel you must leave every time your little one makes a sound!
 We have children's bulletins, books, and other quiet activities available in the narthex (the entrance with the red doors) for children's use during the service.
-Cover image: Holy Mary, Mother of God by Jen Norton
+Our nursery is not staffed this evening, but it has a changing table and rocking chair available should your child need to be changed, fed, or soothed.
+Cover image: Holy Mary, Mother of God by Jen Norton THE CHORAL PRELUDE HYMN 102, vv.
+1, 2, 4, 6 Once in royal David's city The soloist sings verse 1, the choir sings verse 2, and all sing verses 4 and 6.
+ANTHEM In the bleak midwinter Harold Darke (1888-1976) Text: Christina Rossetti (1830-1894) The St. John's Choir School IRBY The text may be found at Hymn 112.